RainingSea/cese/project/website/TravelLog/ce/ce_2/prd.md

    - The system shall provide a Login Page where users can log in to their account by entering a username and password.

 3. Create Travel Journal Entries
-   - The system shall allow users to create and save travel journal entries, including details such as destination, dates, activities, photos, and personal reflections.
+   - The system shall allow users to create and save travel journal entries that include details such as destination, dates, activities, photos, and personal reflections.

 4. View and Organize Entries
-   - The system shall allow users to view and organize past entries by destination, date, or category.
+   - The system shall enable users to view and organize their past entries by destination, date, or category.

 5. Edit or Delete Entries
    - The system shall allow users to edit or delete their travel entries.

 6. Share Travel Entries
-   - The system shall allow users to share selected travel entries with friends and family through a shareable link or directly on the platform.
+   - The system shall provide functionality for users to share selected travel entries with friends and family through a shareable link or directly on the platform.

-7. Search Entries
+7. Search Functionality
    - The system shall allow users to search for specific entries or destinations.

 8. User Logout
-   - The system shall allow users to log out of their account, returning to the Login Page.
+   - The system shall provide a logout option for users to log out of their account, returning to the Login Page.
 [/OUTPUT]